 The most common of all is a speeding ticket.
 Almost always it’s a petty misdemeanor.
 But police can ticket you for a misdemeanor speeding crime in rare circumstances.
 Regardless of violation level, an over 100 mph speeding conviction will trigger a six month license revocation.
 And if you become an “habitual violator,” even a petty can trigger a license suspension.

-Though speeding tickets are the most common, there are many other kinds of traffic tickets.
+Though speeding tickets are the most common, there are other kinds of traffic tickets.
 They are generally petty misdemeanors.
 That means no jail or probation.
 But the fine pales in comparison to the effect on your driver’s license, drivers license record, and insurance.
 A driving attorney can help defend you from these:

 Driving After Revocation

 The State of Minnesota, Department of Public Safety (MN DPS), regulates drivers licenses.
 MN DPS is an administrative agency of the executive branch of the state.
 It operates under authority of both Minnesota Statutes and Minnesota Rules.
 Minnesota Rules are the administrative rules for state agencies.
-Under these laws, MN DPS can suspend, revoke or cancel driver’s licenses.
+And under these laws, MN DPS can suspend, revoke or cancel driver’s licenses.

 Driving Without Proof of Insurance

 It’s a crime to drive without insurance in Minnesota.
 No one wants a criminal record, even for a misdemeanor like this.
 And if convicted of no insurance, MN DPS will revoke your driver’s license for at least 30 days.
-A good driving attorney can help you avoid that.
+But a good driving attorney can help you avoid that.
 For more on defending these cases:

 Other ways a driving attorney can help